 OSHA defines a "physical hazard" as "a chemical that is classified as posing one of the following hazardous effects: explosive; flammable (gases, aerosols, liquids, or solids); oxidizer (liquid, solid or gas); self-reactive; pyrophoric (liquid or solid); self-heating; organic peroxide; corrosive to metal; gas under pressure; or in contact with water emits flammable gas."

-This exemption is based, however, not upon the chemical manufacturer's intended use of his product, but upon how it actually is used in the workplace.
-Employees who are required to work with hazardous chemicals in a manner that result in a duration and frequency of exposure greater than what a normal consumer would experience have a right to know about the properties of those hazardous chemicals.
+This exemption is based, however, not upon the chemical manufacturer's intended use of the product, but upon how it is used in the workplace.
+Employees who are required to work with hazardous chemicals in a manner that result in a duration and frequency of exposure greater than what a normal consumer would experience need to be trained on the hazards of that product.

 Do I need to have an SDS for a non-hazardous chemical?

 Non-hazardous chemicals are not covered by HazCom; therefore, SDSs are not required for those chemicals.
 Since OSHA does not require nor encourage employers to maintain SDSs for non-hazardous chemicals, an employer is free to discard SDSs for non-hazardous chemicals.